radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 This value is stored in the pwdFailureCountInterval attribute of the cn=Password Policy entry.
 This is the temporary interval of time in which RadiantOne keeps track of the number of failed login attempts.
 For example, if the number of login failures allowed is 2 and the reset failure account is 5 minutes, this means if a user login fails twice within 5 minutes, the account will be locked.
 If the user logs in unsuccessfully once and then doesn’t try again until after the 5-minute interval has passed, the number of unsuccessful login attempts is reset and the new failed login attempt counts as the first failure instead of the second failure.
 This relates to the number of values for the pwdFailureTime operational attribute in the user’s entry which is used to determine how many failed logins have been attempted.

+>[!note]
->**Note – Once an account is locked, the reset failure count is irrelevant in terms of determining how many failed login attempts have occurred.**
+>Once an account is locked, the reset failure count is irrelevant in terms of determining how many failed login attempts have occurred.

 -	How long is an account locked out?
     <br>Lockout forever